Easy Chicken Vegetable Soup

 • Cook Chicken

-2Cook until a thermometer pierced into the thickest part reads 165 degrees F, 25 to 35 minutes.
+3Cook until a thermometer pierced into the thickest part reads 165°F, 25 to 35 minutes.
 Transfer to a plate and set aside until the chicken is cool enough to touch.
 Remove the chicken from the skin and bones then chop into small pieces.
+Save juices from the baking sheet to add to the soup.

 • Make Soup

-• 1About 10 minutes before the chicken is cooked, make the soup.
-Place a large heavy-bottomed pot over medium heat (we use our Dutch oven).
-Add 1 1/2 tablespoons of oil along with the onions, carrot, fennel and a pinch of salt.
-Cook, stirring occasionally, until the vegetables begin to soften and look glossy, about 10 minutes.
+• 1About 10 minutes before the chicken is ready, make the soup.
+Place a large, heavy-bottomed pot over medium heat (we use our Dutch oven).
+Add 1 ½ tablespoons of oil, onions, carrot, fennel, and a pinch of salt.
+Cook, stirring occasionally, until the vegetables soften and look glossy, about 10 minutes.

-2Stir in the garlic, herbs and bay leaf and cook for 1 minute.
-Pour in the stock, turn up the heat and bring to a very low simmer.
+2Stir in the garlic, herbs, turmeric, and bay leaf and cook for 1 minute.
+Pour in the broth and bring to a simmer.
 When the stock comes to a simmer, you will likely need to turn the heat down to medium-low to keep it there.
-Stir in a 1/2 teaspoon of salt and a generous amount of pepper.
+Stir in a 1/4 teaspoon of salt and a generous amount of pepper.
 Simmer for 20 minutes.

 5Just before serving, drop the lemon slices into the soup.
-Serve with a little grated parmesan cheese on top (optional).
+Serve with a bit of grated parmesan cheese on top (optional).

 Adam and Joanne's Tips

 • Pasta: If you plan to serve the whole batch of soup straight away, add the pasta according to our directions above.
-If you plan to enjoy the soup over a few days, it’s best to cook the pasta separately and then add it to the soup since as the soup sits, the pasta will soak up the liquid and become mushy.
+If you plan to enjoy the soup over a few days, it’s best to cook the pasta separately and add it when serving.
+The pasta will soak up the liquid as the soup sits and become mushy.

-• Storing: The soup will keep in the refrigerator for a few days and in the freezer up to a month.
+• Storing: The soup will keep in the refrigerator for a few days and in the freezer for up to a month.
 It’s best to keep the pasta and soup separate when storing since the pasta will absorb liquid and become too soft.
-If when you reheat the soup, it seems dry, add a splash of stock or water — there should be enough flavor.
+If it seems dry when you reheat the soup, add a splash of stock or water — there should be enough flavor.

 AUTHOR: Joanne Gallagher